 - To develop and promote effective working relationships with other agencies, especially the Police and Social Care, including Channel in relation to preventing terrorism. - To ensure that all staff that have access to children have been checked as to their suitability, including verification of their identity.
-(See Safer Recruitment Policy and Procedures). - To prevent abuse through the teaching and pastoral support offered to pupils. - To maintain support for pupils who may have been abused. - To maintain awareness through ongoing training, to include awareness of child sexual exploitation, sexual violence, child criminal exploitation, radicalisation, forced marriage and female genital mutilation and peer on peer abuse. - To provide statutory staff training to include a review of the School's Safeguarding and Child Protection Policies and Procedures and to inform them of the identity of the DSL/DDSL, their obligation to read Part 1 and Annexe B and Part 5 of KCSIE.
+(See Safer Recruitment Policy and Procedures). - To prevent abuse through the teaching and pastoral support offered to pupils. - To maintain support for pupils who may have been abused. - To maintain awareness through ongoing training, to include awareness of child sexual exploitation, sexual violence, child criminal exploitation, radicalisation, forced marriage and female genital mutilation and child on child abuse. - To provide statutory staff and training to include a review of the School's Safeguarding and Child Protection Policies and Procedures and to inform them of the identity of the DSL/DDSL, their obligation to read Part 1 and Annexe B and Part 5 of KCSIE. - Governors to receive appropriate safeguarding and child protection training at induction and regular intervals.
+Training to provide them with the knowledge to ensure that our safeguarding policies and procedures are effective.